GuanceCloud/guance-docs/docs/en/billing/commercial-aws.md

 ## Open Guance Commercial Plan

 After clicking **Set up your Account** in AWS Marketplace, jump back to Guance to open.
-Prompt **Register Guance Commercial Plan Immediately** and **Exist enterprise account, bind it**.
+Prompt **Register Guance Commercial Plan Immediately** and **Exist Billing Center account, bind it**.

-<font color=coral>**Note:**</font> Enterprise account is an independent account used by the Guance Billing Center to manage the billing related to the Commercial Plan of Guance, and one enterprise account can be associated with multiple workspace billing.
+<font color=coral>**Note:**</font> Billing Center account is an independent account used by the Guance Billing Center to manage the billing related to the Commercial Plan of Guance, and one Billing Center account can be associated with multiple workspace billing.

 ![](img/15.aws_market_1.png)